-Please make sure you have git installed.
-To download and install LODA, run this command:
+Make sure you have git installed.
+Then run this command in your terminal:

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/loda-lang/loda-cpp/main/install.sh)"